Acting upon Imagination: when to trust imagined trajectories in model based reinforcement learning: Acting Upon Imagination

-Instead of modelling the error of performing an action $a_t$ at state $s_t$ in the real-environment, it is possible to rely on some form of confidence issued by assessing various predicted outcomes of action $a_t$ at state $s_t$, assuming various models\(\hat{f}_1,\ldots,\hat{f}_n\).
-The dynamics model uses an ensemble of NN models and provides an uncertainty estimate $\sigma_{st}$.

-So, let us assume that the confidence bound $\sigma_{st}$ represents the variability in predicted outcomes $\hat{s}_{(t+1)}$ of an action $a_t$, where the action in question has been deemed appropriate at the given state therefore is in the trajectory.
+\textbf{Confidence Bounds (CB):} If the dynamics model has a notion of uncertainty, one can obtain a prediction $\hat{s}_{t+1}$ with an uncertainty or confidence $\sigma_{t+1}$.
+Given that $p^*_{s(t+1)}$ is modeled by an ensemble of Gaussian regressors, we can assume that the confidence bound $\sigma_{s(t+1)}$ represents the variability in predicted outcomes $\mu_{s(t+1)}$ of an action $a_t$, where the action in question has been deemed appropriate at the given state $s(t)$ therefore is in the trajectory.
 After performing the action, we obtain a real-world state $s_{t+1}$.
-The trajectory shall be considered reliable, if the actual state $s_{t+1}$ is close to predicted state $\hat{s}_{t+1}$ within the confidence bound $\sigma_{st}$ of predicted output states obtained from the dynamics model, meaning: $\hat{s}_{t+1} - c \times \sigma_{st} \leq s_{t+1} \leq \hat{s}_{t+1} + c \times \sigma_{st}$, where c is a constant representing the selectivity of the filter is adjusted with a factor of sigma, which is a hyper parameter to tune.
+This method considers the trajectory reliable, if the actual state $s_{t+1}$ is close to predicted state $\mu_{s(t+1)}$ within the confidence bound $\sigma_{s(t+1)}$ of predicted output states obtained from the dynamics model, meaning: $\mu_{s(t+1)} - c \times \sigma_{s(t+1)} \leq s_{t+1} \leq \mu_{s(t+1)} + c \times \sigma_{s(t+1)}$, where $c$ is a constant representing the selectivity of the filter adjusted with a factor of sigma, a hyper parameter to be tuned.
 The specific logic for the CB method is given by Algorithm~\ref{alg:cb_filter}.

-In simple terms, this method assumes that the performance of an action could lead to several \emph{expected} possible outcomes (as outcome of the dynamics model), while it trusts the current action.
-After performing the action, it is observed if the outcome does not deviate from the \emph{bag of expected outcomes} in which case, it is assumed that the trajectory is still reliable.
+In a nutshell, this method assumes that the performance of an action could lead to several \emph{expected} possible outcomes (bounded by the prediction).
+After performing the action, it is observed whether the outcome lies within the boundary of expected outcomes to determine the reliability of the trajectory.